 Geranium essential oil is mildly astringent and helps control sebum production.
 It is valuable in the treatment of all skin types.
 It helps heal eczema, bruises, dandruff, shingles, herpes, ringworm, athlete’s foot, and acne.
 Geranium helps keep skin supple and soft.

 Geranium essential oil is used on cuts, sores, and fungal infections.
 It is mildly diuretic and is used in cases of fluid retention.
 Geranium essential oil is considered a powerful liver and kidney tonic.
 It is sometimes used to treat respiratory complaints and as a gargle for sore throat.
-It is also used as an insect repellant.
+Geranium essential oil is also used as an insect repellant.

 Geranium essential oil helps balance hormone production.
 It is useful in the treatment of PMS and menopausal symptoms.
-It us often used to build up the immune system and speed the removal of cellulite.
-Geranium essential oil is also used to treat headaches, addiction, digestive problems, and the circulatory system.
+It is often used to build up the immune system.
+Geranium essential oil helps improve the texture of cellulite deposits under the skin.
+This essential oil is also used to treat headaches, addiction, digestive problems, and the circulatory system.

 Geranium essential oil is excellent for massage treatments and foot baths.
-It provides wonderful relief to tired, aching limbs.
+Also use in muscle rubs and arthritis creams.
+Geranium essential oil provides wonderful relief to tired, aching limbs.

 * Do not take essential oils internally.
 Always dilute essential oils with good carrier oil (such as almond or olive) and test on small area of skin before use.
+Remember that a few drops of essential oil go a long way.
 Always consult with a healthcare professional before using any herbal remedy especially if pregnant, nursing, or taking other medicines.